Part III (Obi-Wan Kenobi): Development

-By August 2017, Lucasfilm was developing a spin-off film focusing Ewan McGregor's Obi-Wan Kenobi from the prequel trilogy.
+By August 2017, Lucasfilm was developing a spin-off film focusing Ewan McGregor's Obi-Wan Kenobi from the Star Wars prequel trilogy.
 However, following the project's cancellation due to the financial failure of Solo: A Star Wars Story (2018), McGregor entered negotiations to star in a six-episode Disney+ limited series centered around Kenobi.
 The series was officially announced by Lucasfilm president Kathleen Kennedy at the 2019 D23 event.
 Deborah Chow was hired to direct all episodes for the series by September 2019, while Joby Harold became the head writer and showrunner in April 2020 following Kennedy's disapproval with the scripts and subsequent rewrites.
 The series is executive produced by Harold, Chow, McGregor, Kennedy, and Michelle Rejwan.
 Chow and Harold wanted the series to be a character study for Kenobi, and worked to connect elements from the prequel trilogy and original trilogy.
 Harold wanted to further explore Kenobi's character following the events of Order 66 and wanted him to deal with issues from his past.
 Chow also took inspirations from "gritty, poetic westerns" including The Assassination of Jesse James by the Coward Robert Ford (2007), The Proposition (2005), and the works of Akira Kurosawa.

 Writing

-Harold wanted Kenobi to find hope when he meets Tala and learns about the Path network, saying "The notion that he [Kenobi] would find it, even if it's the smallest glimmer of it, on his journey and have it reignite, which is a part of what Episode Three is ... and that he's not alone."
-He had also written a scene where Kenobi imagines Anakin Skywalker staring at him while travelling Mapuzo with Leia, and had felt it was "very potent because it’s not a catch-up flashback at the beginning of an episode or a dream sequence.
-It’s letting the audience in on how caught up Obi-Wan is as he’s having this conversation with Leia".
-He wanted to include the reference to Padmé Amidala as he had felt she was also another important character in the episode, explaining that "it works because it’s about Leia within the scene.
+Harold wanted Kenobi to find hope when he meets Tala and learns about the Path network, saying "The notion that he [Kenobi] would find it, even if it's the smallest glimmer of it, on his journey and have it reignite, which is a part of what Episode Three is ... and that he's not alone".
+He had also written a scene where Kenobi imagines Anakin Skywalker staring at him while travelling Mapuzo with Princess Leia, and had felt it was "very potent because it's not a catch-up flashback at the beginning of an episode or a dream sequence.
+It's letting the audience in on how caught up Obi-Wan is as he's having this conversation with Leia".
+He wanted to include the reference to Padmé Amidala as he had felt she was also another important character in the episode, explaining that "it works because it's about Leia within the scene.
 Padmé is the chess piece within which we get to have that character relationship evolve.
 And that makes her vital, as opposed to just a piece of the context of canon".
 The episode also mentions Quinlan Vos, as Harold wanted Kenobi to realize "there was The Path and realizing that other people have been helping and that there have been Jedi helping.
-Realizing that, ‘I've been in a cave, while other people have been doing that,’ is a part of his [Kenobi's] awareness and the expansion of his consciousness.
+Realizing that, 'I've been in a cave, while other people have been doing that,' is a part of his [Kenobi's] awareness and the expansion of his consciousness.
 So finding the right person to be the personification of that fight that had been occurring was very, very important".
 Harold also noted he felt it was important to acknowledge the Star Wars fanbase and the canon of Star Wars.